The 7 top corporate business cards in the US compared by fees and features

 How do corporate cards work?

-Corporate cards help businesses give employees a controlled and straightforward way to buy goods or services and manage expenses.
-Here's a simplified breakdown of how they typically work:
+Corporate cards provide businesses with a controlled and straightforward way to purchase goods or services and manage expenses for their employees.
+Here's how they typically work:

 Issuance: The company applies for corporate cards from a financial institution.
 Once approved, the company can issue these cards to employees who need them for business-related expenses.